scality/backbeat/docs/DesignMDIngestion.md

   on existing items in each bucket.
 * Each object is then listed to get the metadata, which will be properly formatted and sent to the queue populator in backbeat.
-* The queue populator adds the log to MongoDB
+* The queue populator adds the log to MongoDB.

 * Once all the information up until the `log offset` from the existing raft logs are formatted and processed, the new logs starting from the `log offset` are parsed,